Clarence L. Irving: Life

 Irving was born on August 21, 1924, in Prince George County, Virginia, and moved to New York City after completing his early education.
-His roots can be traced back to his great-great-great-great-great-grandfather who served as an assistant to William Claiborne, a surveyor in Jamestown, Virginia.
+His great-great-great-great-great-grandfather served as an assistant to William Claiborne, a surveyor in Jamestown, Virginia.
 His progenitor was one of the original twenty Africans who were dropped off by the Dutch in the 1620s and was selected by William Claiborne to be his helper when he was a teenager.

 Irving worked as a mechanist at the U.S. Naval Yard from 1944 to 1953, and during this time, he also organized and coached youth baseball teams.
 He founded the Bisons in 1953, which became a successful team in the Brooklyn Kiwanis League.
-The Bisons won the New York State Kiwanis Baseball Senior Division Championship in 1955, with Irving as the first African American manager and coach to play at Doubleday Field in Cooperstown, New York,.
-Irving had a talent for coaching and was able to elevate the level of competition for the team, which was named after Howard University's team.
-The Bisons played their home games on Brooklyn's Parade Ground adjacent to Prospect Park, indicating the team's importance to the local community.
+The Bisons won the New York State Kiwanis Baseball Senior Division Championship in 1955, with Irving as the first African American manager and coach to play at Doubleday Field in Cooperstown, New York.
+Irving's talent for coaching elevated the level of competition for the team, which was named after Howard University's team.
+The Bisons played their home games on Brooklyn's Parade Ground adjacent to Prospect Park.
 In 1956 He left sandlot baseball and founded the Bison Athletic Club, which served as a mentorship program for young people in the Jamaica, Queens community.
 Through the club, Irving worked to promote physical fitness, discipline, and academic achievement among young people, while also providing them with positive role models and a supportive community.